-Case B-A Read command requests data, and the first logical block is not in any segment of the cache:
+Case B-A Read command requests data, and at least one requested logical block is not in any segment of the cache:

 - 1. The drive fetches the requested logical blocks from the disc and transfers them into a segment, and then from there to the host in accordance with the Mode Select Disconnect/Reconnect parameters, page 02h. - 2.
 If the prefetch feature is enabled, refer to section 4.5.2 for operation from this point.